glennwiz/NorseGridsOfGnipahellir/README.md

 # Norse Grids Game Code Breakdown
 ![image](https://github.com/glennwiz/NorseGridsOfGnipahellir/assets/195927/7940b2de-0b9d-4707-a1d6-dfa36008548b)

+# Runes of Conway's Game of Life #

 This code is for a simple grid-based game using SDL2 in Odin language.
-Let's go through it step-by-step.
+Let's go through it in the world of gnipahellir.

 ## Package Import